Patrick Nash: Political rise

 Nash was active in Chicago politics from the early twentieth century.
-He was first appointed to political office in 1915, when he served on the Cook Couny Board of Assessors.
+He was first appointed to political office in 1915, when he served on the Cook County Board of Assessors.
 Three years later, he was elected to the Cook County Board of Review, which set tax valuations.
 He ran for reelection in 1924, supported by the Chicago teachers' union, but lost in an election in which the Democrats were swept from office by the Republicans, and never ran for public office again.
 Nash did continue to run for Democratic party offices and served as a ward committeeman for the 14th Ward and later for the 28th Ward.

 A close ally of Anton Cermak, when Cermak was elected Mayor of Chicago in 1931, he asked Nash to become Cook County Democratic Party Chairman.
 Nash was said to have represented the professional, and less narrowly ethnic, wing of the Irish contingent, which would help him to expand the party base.
 Nash held the position from 1931 until his death in 1943.